PockyBum522/windows-setup-assistant/README.md

 I am self taught, and in addition to that, I don't know what I don't know.

 If you see a better way to do something, or structure things, or anything, please talk to me about it.
 File an issue and use the "question" tag.
 I would love to have a conversation with you!

+# Why didn't you just...?

+Use group policy?

+Use ninite?
+(I love ninite.
+Great product.
+I used the paid version for years.)

+Use X, Y, or Z?

+Mostly because I wanted to make something that's useful and usable by everyone!
+I wanted it to be simple to configure, powerful enough to be useful, and help real people save time.
+Since this application just pops up a window asking you what you'd like to install or configure, that seems pretty simple and usable to me!

+Up to this point, I have done lots of research and have never been able to find something that will let you do Windows settings, application installs, and custom configuration of those things all in one place.
+I aim to fix that.